Military hits town near Damascus; 100 killed nationwide

 It is not clear how Brahimi can succeed where Annan failed, given the deadlock among big powers and the intractable conflict in Syria, where Assad's minority Alawite-based ruling system is pitted against mostly Sunni opponents.

-The upheaval in Syria, at the heart of a volatile Middle East, is already spilling over into its neighbors.
+The upheaval in Syria, at the heart of a volatile Middle East, is already spilling over into its neighbours.

 Sporadic clashes between Sunnis and Alawites erupted for a fourth day in Lebanon's northern city of Tripoli, breaching a truce agreed less than 24 hours earlier, after Sunni gunmen shot dead an Alawite man.
 Nine people were wounded in the fighting.